 - 1 cup black boba balls (tapioca pearls)

-- 1 tbsp date paste mixed with hot water to thin out
+- 1 tablespoon date paste mixed with hot water to thin out

 - 4 cups water